microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 Test that the following produce validation errors:

-1. The wave size range tag pointing to anything but a tuple of 3
+1. The wave size range tag pointing to anything but a tuple of 3.
-2. A tuple value is not an integer
+2. A tuple value is not an integer.
-3. A range tuple value is -4, 0, 1, 2, 3, 127, 129, or 256
+3. A range tuple value is -4, 0, 1, 2, 3, 127, 129, or 256.
-4. A preferred tuple value is -4, 1, 2, 3, 127, 129, or 256
+4. A preferred tuple value is -4, 1, 2, 3, 127, 129, or 256.
-5. The minimum wave size value is equal to the maximum
+5. The minimum wave size value is equal to the maximum, but otherwise valid.
-6. The minimum wave size value is greater than the maximum
+6. The minimum wave size value is greater than the maximum, but otherwise valid.
-7. The preferred wave size is outside the specified range, but otherwise valid
+7. The preferred wave size is outside the specified range, but otherwise valid.
 8. Multiple metadata `kDxilRangedWaveSizeTag`s are in the same compiled shader.
-9. A metadata `kDxilRangedWaveSizeTag` is included with a `kDxilWaveSizeTag` in the same compiled shader.
+9. A metadata `kDxilWaveSizeTag` is used with 1.8 or greater validation.
-10. Explicit validator versions before 1.8 used with `kDxilRangedWaveSizeTag`s
+10. Explicit validator versions before 1.8 used with `kDxilRangedWaveSizeTag`s.

 ### Execution Testing